noarche/ComboScriptPro/README.md

 # Updates:
 v2.6.1 - ignores case on for domain when extracting and analysis

-July 26th update| Use the python script, I have fixed it but if you want .exe version just use the GUI edition.
+If you want .exe version just use the [GUI](https://github.com/noarche/ComboToolPro-GUI) edition.

 # About